CloverVine-PhotoAccent-RightFacing2x

 In the early 18th century, Irish and Scottish settlers began infiltrating Boston’s solidly Puritan stock, coming by the boatload as congregations, or as stragglers wandering up from New York or down from Halifax, Nova Scotia.
 Long before basketball was invented, these were the original Boston Celtics!

 The wave of immigration from the island of Ireland had a lasting impact on the 13 American colonies and helped to shape the mindset of its citizens leading up to the Revolutionary War.
 These immigrants were largely indentured servants and small town merchants, sailors and skilled trades people, farmers and preachers.
+In Ireland, they were wracked by taxes and tariffs, political oppression and by religious prejudice, so the American colonies became a promised land in their minds.

-Others, like Owen Sullivan from County Cork and his wife Mary Browne were indentured servants who settled in Maine in 1740 – worked through their indenture (typically 5-7 years) and built their own family dynasty.
+Others, like Owen Sullivan from County Cork and his wife Mary Browne were indentured servants who settled in Maine in 1740 – they worked through their indenture (typically 5-7 years) and built their own family dynasty.
 Their son John Sullivan (pictured above) became a major general in George Washington’s Army, while James became the second governor of Massachusetts.

 The self portrait of John Singlton Copley

 John Singleton Copley, America’s first great portrait painter, was the son of two Irish immigrants who came from County Limerick and County Clare in the 1730s.
-His half brother, Henry Pelham, was a talented illustrator, engraver and map-maker.
-Both of them were loyalists to the British Crown, and left Boston as the Revolutionary War started.
+He painted some of the leading figures in the American Revolution, including John Hancock, Sam Adams, Joseph Warren and others.
+Many of his portraits are on display at the Museum of Fine Arts in Boston.
 Copley Square in Boston’s Back Bay is named in his honor.

 One of the five victims of the famous Boston Massacre of March 5, 1770 was Patrick Carr, an Irish immigrant who was shot down by the British soldiers.
 The soldiers themselves were actually from the 29th Irish Regiment.
 They had Irish names like Thomas Preston, Hugh White, John Carroll and William McCauley.
 Carr is buried at the Old Granary Burying Grounds, along with other Irishmen like William Hall, president of the Charitable Irish Society, which formed in 1737, and Governor James Sullivan.